IkeLewis/process-sockets/README.md

  Function         | Short Description
 ------------------|------------------------------------------------------
- ps-make-socket   | Make a new process socket. ps-write         | Write a character or string to the socket. ps-write-ln      | Write a line to the socket. ps-write-sexp    | Write an sexp to the socket. ps-read          | Read a character from the socket. ps-read-ln       | Read a line from the socket. ps-read-sexp     | Read an sexp from the socket. ps-read-all      | Read all currently available characters into a string. ps-input-stream  | Return the socket's buffered input stream. ps-output-stream | Return the socket's buffered output stream. ps-close         | Close the socket.
+ ps-make-socket   | Make a new process socket. ps-input-stream  | Return the socket's buffered input stream. ps-output-stream | Return the socket's buffered output stream. ps-write!        | Write a character or string to the socket. ps-write-ln!     | Write a line to the socket. ps-write-sexp!   | Write an sexp to the socket. ps-read!         | Read a character from the socket. ps-read-ln!      | Read a line from the socket. ps-read-sexp!    | Read an sexp from the socket. ps-read-all!     | Read all currently available characters into a string. ps-close!        | Close the socket.

 Traditional sockets usually have a connect method.
 In this implementation, process sockets are (currently) "connected" at the